TRON-Bioinformatics/covigator-ngs-pipeline/README.md

     * --fasta: the FASTA file containing the assembly sequence (not compatible with --fastq1)
     * --name: the sample name, output files will be named after this name
     * --reference: the reference genome FASTA file, *.fai, *.dict and bwa indexes are required.
-    * --gff: the GFFv3 gene annotations file (only optional with --fastq1)
+    * --gff: the GFFv3 gene annotations file (only required with --fastq1)
     * --output: the folder where to publish output
+    * --input_fastqs_list: alternative to --name and --fastq1 for batch processing
+    * --library: required only when using --input_fastqs
+    * --input_fastas_list: alternative to --name and --fasta for batch processing

 Optional input:
     * --fastq2: the second input FASTQ file